El Paso Mass Shooter Admits To Police That He Was Targeting Mexicans

 According to BuzzFeed News, the confession came shortly after Patrick Crusius surrendered and was subsequently apprehended by law enforcement.

-In an arrest warrant affidavit, Detective Adrian Garcia said that after Crusius stopped at an intersection after the shooting and emerged from a vehicle, he said “I’m the shooter.”
+In an arrest warrant affidavit, Detective Adrian Garcia said that after Crusius stopped at an intersection after the shooting and emerged from a vehicle, he said, “I’m the shooter.”

 “The defendant stated his target were ‘Mexicans,'” Garcia wrote.